House of Yahweh: Legal issues

 In October 2006, a former HOY member pleaded guilty to injury to a child by criminal negligence for performing surgery on her seven-year-old daughter, which led to her death, according to authorities.

 On October 16, 2007, Yedidiyah Hawkins, an Elder at HOY, was arrested for sexual assault of his fourteen-year-old stepdaughter.
 During a forensic interview at the Abilene Police Department's Child Advocacy Center, the child disclosed that the abuse began when she was eight.
 Documents released by the Callahan County District Attorney's Office following the arrest allege that Hawkins was preparing to marry the unnamed stepdaughter, although the group says that was not true.
 He was subsequently indicted by a Callahan County, Texas Grand Jury on December 12, 2007.
 On October 27, 2008, a jury for the 42nd District Court found him guilty of aggravated sexual assault of a child.
 The judge sentenced him to 30 years in prison.
 A motion for a new trial was rejected by a 42nd District Court judge on February 18, 2009.
 Several other charges are pending until all appeals have been exhausted.
+On July 29, 2010, the Eleventh Court of Appeals in the State of Texas affirmed his conviction.

 On February 12, 2008, Yisrayl Hawkins was arrested and then moved to the Taylor County Jail on four counts of bigamy.
 His bail was set at $10 million, later reduced to $100,000.
-On October 29, 2009, bigamy charges against him were dismissed after he, following what he believes is the example of the savior, pleaded no contest to child labor charges.
+On October 29, 2009, bigamy charges against him were dismissed after he, following what he believes is the example of the Savior, pleaded no contest to child labor charges.
 Hawkins was given a fine and probation.